Delicious Broccoli Salad made with bacon, sunflower seeds, red onion, and goat cheese mixed with a creamy Greek yogurt-mayo sauce. So good!

 - Dressing: Greek yogurt and mayonnaise (light or regular)

-- Bacon: Cook the bacon in the skillet or place the bacon on a rimmed baking sheet lined with parchment paper and bake for 15 to 20 minutes at 400°F.
+- Lean Center Cut Bacon: Cook the bacon in the skillet or place the bacon on a rimmed baking sheet lined with parchment paper and bake for 15 to 20 minutes at 400°F.

-- Salad: Combine broccoli, onion, cranberries, seeds, and cheese.
+- Vegetables, seeds and cheese: Combine broccoli florets, red onion, cranberries, seeds, and cheese.

 - Broccoli: If you prefer to blanch your broccoli, you can by boiling it for about 1 minute.
 Drain it, rinse it with cold water to stop it from overcooking, and dry it before mixing the broccoli with the other ingredients.